MarcosBrum/MarcosBrum/README.md

 ## Marcos Brum

-###### Data Scientist and Mathematical-Physicist
+###### Data Scientist

-I have been studying Data Science since 2020.
-After a few months of dedicated study I started working on Data Analysis and Data Science projects to develop and demonstrate my skills.
-My present job is Lecturer of Calculus and Calculus for Biological Sciences at UFRJ (Campus Duque de Caxias).

-I have experience in using the tools of Data Science to develop business solutions, from the understanding of the business problem to interpreting the model results in terms of business profit.
+I am a data scientist experienced in developing business solutions, from the understanding of the business problem to interpreting the model results in terms of business profit.

-I have developed a project which predicts the amount of sales that will occur in the following six weeks at the stores of a large Drugstore chain in Europe.
-The details of the project are described below.
+I have developed regression and classification problems.
+The details of each one of them are below.

 **Analytical Tools**: